 This website features information about wind energy, Lighthouse Wind, and important upcoming events.
 Please use this site to send us feedback, ask questions, and stay up to date on project news and developments.

 Lighthouse Wind Document Repositories

 Information on Lighthouse Wind, as well as final documents submitted through the Article 10 process, may be found at the following document repositories:

 Barker Free Library

 15 North Main Street, Lyndonville, NY 14098

 An Economic Opportunity for Niagara and Orleans Counties

 Lighthouse Wind will create jobs and generate an entirely new source of long-term revenue for schools, government, and landowners.
 The total direct financial impact to the region is likely to be in the millions of dollars over about 30 years, with additional indirect economic benefits greatly exceeding that number.

-Developed and constructed with private capital, the project is expected to enter a Payment in Lieu of Taxes (PILOT) agreement with the local tax jurisdictions and a Host Community Agreement (HCA) with the town.
-These payments to the taxing jurisdictions for a 200 MW project are projected to total over $1.6 million per year.
+Developed and constructed with private capital, the project is expected to enter a Host Community Agreement (HCA) with the towns.
+These payments to the taxing jurisdictions for a 200 MW project are projected to total over $1.5 million per year.

 Landowners with wind facilities on their property will receive annual lease payments.
 These payments will continue over the projected 30-year lifespan of the wind farm, injecting millions of dollars into the economies of Niagara County and Orleans County to support local merchants, contractors, equipment suppliers, auto dealers, and others.